 What if we took my kid’s confident statement of knowing the shirt wasn’t there at face value?
 The shirt would still be “lost”.
 We professionals often present our own guesses as facts.
 I can think of many times that a bug report came with a full analysis of when it started happening, why it was happening now, and what we needed to change to fix it.
 After a few hours of tunnel vision2, it was discovered that everything we “knew” was wrong.
 The timeline was off, the root cause didn’t even exist, and the proposed change was impossible because the code to change didn’t exist either.

-The tunnel vision could have been avoided, and time saved, if the briefing had included a simple, humble, “I think”.
+So much effort and time could have been save if the briefing had included a simple, humble, “I think”.
 Then the ideas would have been considered as ideas instead of taken as facts.

 This brings us to the fundamental truth that we should always test assumptions.
-We all know the old saying that goes with this one, but we often forget to put it into practice.
+There are plenty of old sayings around this point, but we often forget to put it into practice.
 I’ve been trying to incorporate the following ideas into my thought process.

 First, I try to remember to say “I think” if I just think3.
 If I do have evidence or reasoning, I try to remember to say “because (evidence or reasoning).”
 This helps the other person take what I’m saying for what it’s worth, not as hard truth.
 I also ask them to confirm what I’m saying, since I could be wrong.